ndominutti/NBA_analytics/README.md

  * <b>\images</b>
       |-> folder that contains all the images saved from SportsAnalytics.ipynb
  * <b>\data</b>
-      |-> folder that contains all the data gathered from API_connections.ipynb
+      |-> folder that contains all the data gathered from API_connection.ipynb
 </pre>